dan-leo/masters/thesis/v8/4_results.md

 \begin{itemize}
     \item Addition of Nordic and SimCom to testing framework in progress
-    \item Capture data from Huawei and Ericsson from Vodacom and MTN in Johannesburg end of August.
+    \item Capture data from Huawei and Ericsson from Vodacom and MTN in Johannesburg early September.
     \item Write up thesis and complete end of September
 \end{itemize}